Piaggio Hexagon: Description

-It was the first scooter with an engine capacity exceeding 50 cc produced by this company to use a variator gearbox instead of the classic knob gearbox that characterized the well-known Vespa.

 The first version of the Hexagon was launched on the market in 1994, and was characterized by 10" wheels and a 150 or 125 cm^{3} liquid-cooled two-stroke engine; the chassis also included the presence of a disc brake from 200 mm at the front wheel to a drum brake at the rear This version remained on the market until 1998, and was recognizable by its smaller dimensions compared to the following models, the smaller wheels, the lack of deflectors air on the sides and on the knobs and the presence of orange colored arrows, as well as a single central light.

 In 1998 the new Hexagon LX and LXT were presented: compared to the previous model, the dimensions of the wheels were increased, from 10" to 11" to increase their stability, and the general dimensions of the scooter; the new engine was 180 cm^{3}, also two-stroke, it was the same one already used by the Piaggio group on the Gilera Runner, capable of delivering almost 21 horsepower.
 As aesthetic variations, the headlight was split and equipped with a double lamp, the indicators became transparent and the air deflectors appeared both on the knobs and on the shield; to underline the change, the Hexagon logo was also restyled.

 In 1999 two other models make their debut, the Hexagon 250GT and the Hexagon LX4 125, conceived to adapt the offer to the need to use four-stroke engines.
 Equipped with the same stylistic and chassis solutions as the previous models, the 250GT used a Honda-derived engine that was also mounted in many other scooters from various manufacturers; it was a liquid-cooled 2-valve engine capable of delivering 19 horsepower and ensuring very low fuel consumption compared to the 180 two-stroke.
 The LX4 version, on the other hand, used the engine that Piaggio had developed and designed for the Piaggio Liberty and the Vespa ET4 125: it was a 125 cm^{3} 4-stroke engine with 2-valve distribution capable of delivering around 10 horsepower.